Title: The Consequences of Contradiction, Or: We Won't Say 'We Told you So'

 Wait…snogging.
 It had something to do with snogging.
 He'd had a plan.
 With Draco.

 She sneered at him.

 "Yes, Draco!
 How could you DO that, Harry?
 Honestly!"

 Harry furrowed his brow.

 "I don't…I don't actually remember what I did."
 He gave her a pleading look.
 "Can't you just…give me the potion and you can remind me, or something?
 My head feels like a bad construction zone."

 She snorted and handed him the potion which he drank greedily, despite the foul taste.
 Hangover potions, Hermione had told him, would always leave the taste of old gym socks and sour milk in your mouth just to make sure you learned some kind of lesson from drinking so much the night before.

 Immediately his stomach quelled its angry movement and his headache vanished.
 He knew he'd still have a bit of vertigo if he stood too fast, but it was nothing he couldn't handle.
-He rose slowly, clutching the edge of the sink for support, and realized for the first time that the only thing he was wearing was a tight pair of pants Charlie had bought him in Romania that, when worn, made him look like a crappy imitation of Adam in the Garden of Eden complete with bright green fig leaf.
+He rose slowly, clutching the edge of the sink for support, and realised for the first time that the only thing he was wearing was a tight pair of pants Charlie had bought him in Romania that, when worn, made him look like a crappy imitation of Adam in the Garden of Eden complete with bright green fig leaf.